CBIIT/bento-docs/docs/master/_sources/installation/bento-quick-start.md.txt

 3. Open the `.env` file using a text editor of your choice.
     * Set the following variables: `FRONTEND_REPO`, `BACKEND_REPO`, `MODEL_REPO` to the URLS of your forked repos for the front end, back end and data model respectively.
     * Set the variable BUILD_MODE to `dev`.
-Note: see [here](https://cbiit.github.io/bento-docs/installation/installing-bento-on-your-local-machine.html#overview) for a discussion on the three modes for Bento local environment.
+Note: see "Installing Bento on you Local Machine" for a discussion on the three modes for Bento local environment.
     * Save and exit the `.env` file.